Skip to content

 In fact, leading German universities are especially keen to assess applicants to ensure that all classes have a high ability level.

-When you start the application process, you'll come across a series of German university admissions process and eligibility criteria.
+When you start the application process, you'll come across a series of German university admissions processes and eligibility criteria.
 These vary between degree programs and universities, but they tend to have these elements in common.
-It's very rare to find a course that doesn't require some variation on this template:

 1. A Fully Completed Application Form